-This is a Humon Hex Review – the Hex is a muscle oxygen sensor.
-This is a user review explaining my experiences and talking about the device and technology that supports it.
+This is a Humon Hex Review – the Hex is a muscle oxygen sensor and this is a user review explaining my experiences as well as talking about the device and technology that supports it.
 I also pay particular attention to some use-cases and workouts I performed with it.

 SmO2 : Why Bother?

 We have power and we have heart rate which we can use to determine FTP and LTHR respectively and then subsequently set training zones and racing efforts.
 But power is telling us what our body is achieving, not necessarily what it is having to do to achieve it.
 400w for 30 seconds is much harder when you do it a second time.

 Heart rate is a measure of what is going on inside the body but it’s not really telling us how hard we are working specific muscles.
 It’s perhaps more of a lagged, systemic indicator of output that is subject to various physiological vagaries.
 Plus, if you look at how you determine your LTHR then you would probably find that different ramp protocols would give you different answers.
 You may also find that repeatedly performing one protocol on one day would yield apparently better lactate curves as the day progresses to the point where, in the final test, your lactate curve could be the ‘best’ yet your performance, in watts, would likely be the worst.